Introduction to Satisfactory Academic Progress

 Each student is responsible for their awareness of the policy in place for their particular level of study (Undergraduate, Graduate, or Professional).

-Students who are NOT maintaining these minimal standards will lose eligibility for aid until the student can improve his or her overall academic record.
+Students who are NOT maintaining these minimal standards will lose eligibility for aid until the student can improve their overall academic record.
 If a student continues after this point, they must do so without federal, state, or institutional financial aid.

-While there is an appeal process in place, only students who can document extenuating circumstances during an enrollment period and have taken steps to address those circumstances should consider appealing.
+While there is an appeal process in place, only students who can document extenuating circumstances during an enrollment period, have taken steps to address those circumstances, and can come back into compliance or graduate within three semesters should consider appealing.
 Appeals require that students meet with an academic advisor.
 Students are responsible for making payments when their bills are due regardless of the status of the appeal.